-Principal Building Front From closest edge of internal road 4 m (13.1 ft) From any permanent structure located directly across from the front of the unit 17.5 m (57.4 ft) Rear 3 m (9.8 ft) Side 0 m (0 ft) one side only (see Notes) Other From any manufactured home community boundary 3 m (9.8 ft) From the side of any manufactured home to any other manufactured home 2.4 m (7.9 ft) One side yard setback, to maintain living space for driveways, carports, porches, patios and similar site features 5.5 m (18 ft) Notes Setbacks are measured to the foundation -closest point of the building, allowing for projections as per Section 21 of Schedule 3.
+Principal Building From closest edge of internal road 4 m (13.1 ft) Front From any permanent structure located directly across from the front of the unit 17.5 m (57.4 ft) Rear 3 m (9.8 ft) Side 0 m (0 ft) one side only (see Notes) From any manufactured home community boundary 3 m (9.8 ft) Other From the side of any manufactured home to any other manufactured home 2.4 m (7.9 ft) One side yard setback, to maintain living space for driveways, carports, porches, patios and similar site features 5.5 m (18 ft) Setbacks are measured to the foundation, allowing for projections as per Section 14 of Schedule 3.
 If parking stalls cannot be accommodated along the side of the lot, the minimum front setback shall be 6 m.
-0 m side yard setback only permitted when the home is placed on the opposite side yard to the home on the adjacent lot, and a minimum 1.5 m (4.92 ft) maintenance easement is registered on the adjacent property, giving access to the side of the home that would otherwise be inaccessible.
+Notes 0 m side yard setback only permitted when the home is placed on the opposite side yard to the home on the adjacent lot, and a minimum 1.5 m (4. ft) maintenance easement is registered on the adjacent property, giving access to the side of the home that would otherwise be inaccessible.

-Accessory B uilding(s)/Structure(s) Front Parallel to the front of the principal building at minimum Rear 1.0 m (3.3 ft) Side 1.0 m (3.3 ft) I From principal building 1.5 m (4.9 ft) Internal From other accessory buildings 1.0 m (3.3 ft) Notes Accessory buildings/structures shall be constructed such that eaves shall be no closer to a side or rear lot line than 0.6 m (2 ft) and all drainage is contained on the same lot as the accessory building/structure.
-See Section 1 of Schedule 3.
-Internal setbacks include setbacks from accessory building/structure to accessory building/structure on the same lot and accessory building/structure to the principal building on the same lot.
-Buildings/structures permitted to be attached to the principal building are considered a part of the principal building and are required to meet principal building setbacks.
+Accessory B uilding(s)/Structure(s) Front Parallel to the front of the principal building at minimum Rear 1.0 m (3.3 ft) Side 1.0 m (3.3 ft) luta wa al From principal building 1.5 m (4.9 ft) Internal From other accessory buildings 1.0 m (3.3 ft) Accessory buildings/structures shall be constructed such that eaves shall be no closer to a side or rear lot line than 0.6 m (2 ft) and all drainage is contained on the same lot as the accessory building/structure.
+See Section of Schedule 3.
+Notes Internal setbacks include setbacks from accessory building/structure on the same lot and accessory building to the principal building on the same lot. ne lot and accessory building/structure Buildings/structures permitted to be attached to the principal building are considered a part of the principal building and are required to meet principal building setbacks.